cybertraining-dsc/su21-reu-364/project/index.md

 ## 6. Conclusion

 We build a model to recognize an ASL given an image and predict the corresponding letter using a convolutional neural network.
 The model provides a means of 66% accuracy in classifying the ASL among the three classes 'a', 'b', and 'c'.
 From the given results, the letters 'a' and 'c' became the most difficult for the CNN to differentiate from each other, as shown in the confusion matrix in figure 3.
 We suggest that the low accuracy rate is based on similar appearing grayscale of the letters 'a' and 'c' and the lack of a larger dataset for the AI to learn from.
 We determine that using a larger dataset of the entire alphabet and increasing the number of examples of each letter to train the AI could improve the results.

+We found that the low accuracy can be increased by improving the resolution of the image giving the program more features to go off of in its computing to recognize the image, going from model 1 at 50 x 50 pixels to model 2 at 80 x 80 pixels there was an increase from 66% to 76% in accuracy, this in theory should improve as the resolution of the image increases from 100x 100 to 200x 200 and at the best the image's resolution would be left at the original size off 400 x 400.
+This is accuracy increase would be because as the resolution drops the program has less information and some of the important landmarks of the hand are lost due to the resolution of the image.
+- [ ] Correct formatting and grammar

 Future studies using a larger dataset can be applied to more complex methods than just singular letters but words from the ASL language to recreate a text to speech software based around ASL hand positioning.

 ## 7. Acknowledgments